Anyone who has tried to make a cell phone call from a crowded football stadium has had a taste of what engineers call spectrum crunch.

 "Once people have tasted wireless, it's such a sweet solution, they're not going to go back," Kavehrad says.
 "This is an engineering problem we need to solve."

 That's the philosophy behind the Center for Optical Wireless Applications (COWA), a National Science Foundation-funded collaboration between Penn State and the Georgia Institute of Technology, formed in 2012.
-As one of NSF's Industry/University Cooperative Research Centers, COWA actively seeks partnerships with industry to develop a of wireless alternatives.
+As one of NSF's Industry/University Cooperative Research Centers, COWA actively seeks partnerships with industry to develop a new generation of wireless alternatives.
 Kavehrad, an industry veteran who worked at GTE and Bell Labs before coming to Penn State in 1997, is the center's director.

 The optical option